 There is a three-tiered process for medication dispensing in the hospital: a practitioner orders a medication, the pharmacist fills it, and a nurse gives it to the patient.
 While a pharmacist can catch a practitioner’s mistake and a nurse can catch a pharmacist’s mistake, who is there to catch a nurse’s mistake?

 Doctors and nurses have also cited problems with medication supply, stress and fatigue of healthcare professionals, interruptions while dispensing medications, and inadequate communication as factors for why medication errors occur in the hospital.

 Upon discharge from the hospital, studies show that up to 30 percent of patients have at least one medication discrepancy.

 Doctors need to be fully aware of a patient’s medical history as well as medications they are currently taking.
 If they do not get this information, they could end up prescribing medications that interact negatively with something a patient is already taking.

 They also need to make sure they inform patients of the correct dosage as well as the risks of all medications prescribed.

 The bottom line is that medical professionals need to be careful when prescribing and giving medications to patients.

 If you believe the negligence of a medical professional as caused you harm when it comes to your medications, you should seek legal assistance.
 We know how devastating these injuries can be.
 You did not expect something that a doctor prescribed to cause you harm.

 At the Weitz Firm, we will investigate your case and work to ensure that you are taken care of.
 We want to secure the compensation you deserve for your injuries.
-We are here when you need a medication error attorney in Drexel Hill.
+We are here when you need a medical malpractice lawyer in Drexel Hill.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.